battlecook/vscode-omni-viewer/README.md

 ## 📊 Performance Notes

+### File Size Limitations

+- **Audio/Video/Image Files**:
+  - Maximum file size limit: 50MB per file
+  - Recommended file size: < 50MB for optimal performance
   - Audio files are loaded as Base64 for WebView compatibility

+- **Text-based Files (CSV, JSONL, Parquet)**:
+  - Maximum file size limit: 500MB per file
+  - Recommended file size: < 200MB for optimal performance
   - Large files may take time to load initially
   - Memory usage scales with file size

-- Recommended file size: < 50MB for optimal performance
+### Parquet File Specific Limitations

+- **File Size Restrictions**:
+  - **Files ≥ 150MB**: Cannot be opened.
+Clear error message will be displayed.
+  - **Files 50MB - 150MB**: Only the first 10,000 rows are displayed with a warning message showing total row count.
+  - **Files < 50MB**: All rows are displayed without any limitations.
+- **Row Limit**: For files between 50MB and 150MB, only the first 10,000 rows are loaded for display to prevent memory issues
+- **Memory Considerations**:
+  - Parquet files are converted to JSON format for display, which can significantly increase memory usage
+  - Large files may take time to load initially
+  - For best performance, keep files under 50MB for full data access

+### General Notes

+- Large files may take time to load initially
-- Maximum file size limit: 50MB per file
+- Memory usage scales with file size
+- For best performance, keep files under recommended sizes